-I do the same with my sweet potatoes, and sometimes I cut the potatoes lengthwise and bake the whole tray in 30 minutes because my kids adore potato halves with shredded cheddar cheese.
+I do the same with my sweet potatoes, and sometimes I cut the potatoes lengthwise and bake the whole tray for 30 minutes because my kids adore potato halves with shredded cheddar cheese.
 For this one, I used simple toppings.
 Toppings that we like, such as butter, sour cream, and parm cheese, but you can use whatever you prefer.

-- 6 Russet Potatoes, preferably same size (Also known as Idaho Potatoes)
+- 6 Russet Potatoes preferably same size (Also known as Idaho Potatoes)

 - Olive oil

 Topping option for each

 - Salt and ground black pepper to taste

 - Unsalted Butter